 96 units must come from 6000-level, 7000-level and 8000-level courses

 A minimum of 48 units must come from completion of 8000-level courses

 The 96 units must consist of:

-A maximum of 36 units from completion of courses on the following list:
+A maximum of 24 units from completion of introductory courses from the following list:

 DESN6006 Front-End Web: Crafting Online Experience